aa29zzjj/Project3/README.md

 * Project3Task0.zip
 * Project3Task1.zip

-And a single pdf named Project3.pdf.
+You will also have a single pdf named Project3.pdf.
+The PDF will include the screenshot from Project3Task2.

 Create a new empty folder named with your Andrew id (**very important**).
 Put the three files above into this new folder.
 Zip that folder, and submit it to Canvas.

 **The file named YourAndrewID.zip contains two zips and a pdf:**
 * Project3Task0.zip
 * Project3Task1.zip
-* Project3.pdf
+* Project3.pdf (includes screenshot from Project3Task2)